qutebrowser/blog/content/00_Timeline.rst

 **When will I be able to use QtWebEngine?**:

 This depends on what features you need, and how fast I'll get them to work.
-Estmating how long the steps outlined above will take is quite difficult, but I hope you'll have something to try after the first week or so.
+Estimating how long the steps outlined above will take is quite difficult, but I hope you'll have something to try after the first week or so.

 Also note you'll need to have a quite recent Qt (5.6, maybe even 5.7 which